aiven/aiven-docs/docs/platform/howto/byoc/manage-byoc-service.md

 ### Migrate private BYOC

 Migrating a service to a custom cloud in the private deployment mode requires network reconfiguration.
-Contact your account team to request it.
+Contact your account team for further guidance.

 ## Related pages